 Given the figures involved with some of the other players on this list, it’s probably fair to say most people wouldn’t have expected to see too much of Zinchenko in a City shirt when he signed from Russian club Ufa in 2016.

 Indeed, he was loaned out to PSV that summer and split his time between their first team and the reserves in the Netherlands’ second tier, suggesting he probably wasn’t ready to play for one of the best clubs in the world any time soon.

-But the aforementioned injury to Mendy opened up a door for Zinchenko in 2017-18, and the bad Kevin De Bruyne lookalike turned out to be one of the surprising successes of the season.
+But the aforementioned injury to Mendy opened up a door for Zinchenko in 2017-18, despite being originally signed as a winger, and the bad Kevin de Bruyne lookalike turned out to be one of the surprising successes of the season.

 He has continued to play on a semi-regular basis ever since and was handed an improved contract in 2019 to keep him at the club until 2024.

-City have spent £86.5million on players to challenge Walker at right-back, but Cancelo has so far followed in the footsteps of Danilo of failing to seriously threaten to become first choice.
+City have spent £86.5million on players to challenge Walker at right-back, but Cancelo has so far followed in the footsteps of Danilo in failing to seriously threaten to become first choice.

 It perhaps says something about Walker that Guardiola felt the need to sign Cancelo, but if anyone’s going be sold, even despite his lockdown misdemeanours, it won’t be Walker.